• Skip to primary navigation

 Exterior Sheathing Options

-There are other options than plywood and OSB for sheathing.
-The first thing you need to do is check with your building codes and also consult with an architect to make sure you have the structural support needed.
+Plywood and OSB are the most common products for sheathing.
+If you use something else, the first thing you need to do is check with your building codes and also consult with an architect to make sure you have the structural support needed.

 The three main types of sheathing are: plywood, OSB, and Huber’s OSB.